Support for artisan food and beverage producers

 - Food and beverage industry associations can connect you with industry networks, suppliers, and partners that may help you generate new business.

-We support opportunities for food innovation and food product testing through the:
+Support for food innovation and food product testing include:

 Mentoring and networking